ZacharyCK/movie-industry-analysis/README.md

 ```
 This command will return you to your global Python environment.

-## Starting a Jupyter Notebook Server
+## Starting a Jupyter Notebook Server and Running the Files

 1. **Start the Notebook**